in-toto/attestation/spec/predicates/test-results.md

 ## Model

-This predicate type includes two compulsory fields, `result`, that describes the result of the test run, and `testRun` object contains the configuration of the tests, as well as optionally a link to the test run, and lists of tests that passed, failed, and passed with warnings.
-The expected `subject` for this are the source artifacts themselves or some reference to them such as a Git commit.
+This predicate type includes two compulsory fields, `result` that describes the result of the test run, and `configuration` that contains the configuration used for the test invocation.
+The optional `url` field contains a link to the test run. `passedTests`, `warnedTests`, and `failedTests` are lists that record the names of tests that passed with no errors or warnings, passed with warnings, and failed with errors respectively.
+The expected `subject` are the source artifacts tested.

 ## Schema